-- Diltiazem is available in 2 forms - as immediate release tablets or modified release capsules.
-Check with your pharmacist which version you are taking.
+- Diltiazem is available in 2 forms: as immediate release tablets and slow release capsules.

 - Always take your diltiazem exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much diltiazem to take, how often to take it, and any special instructions.

 Diltiazem tablets and capsules are available in different strengths.
 If your tablets or capsules look different to your last supply speak with your doctor or pharmacist for advice.

 (120 mg, 180 mg, 240 mg, 360 mg)

 - Limit or avoid drinking alcohol while you are taking diltiazem.
 Alcohol may increase your chance of side-effects, such as feeling dizzy or light-headed.

 - If you forget your dose, take it as soon as you remember.
 But, if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.